emmajanedrews/base-template/_posts/2017-05-31-why-do-homebuyers-need-to-work-with-a-buyers-agent.md

 {% include youtube.html %}

-A lot of people have been asking me recently, “What’s up with buyer agency agreement?
-What does that even mean?”
+A lot of people have been asking me recently, “What’s up with the buyer agency agreement?
+What does it even mean?”
 <br>
 <br>When you call the number on a ‘For Sale’ sign inquiring about the home that’s for sale, you end up talking to the listing agent that the seller has hired.
 That person has a legal obligation to sell that person’s home for the most amount of money in the least amount of time.
 <br>